Relativistic Bose-Einstein condensation with disorder: Abstract

 \section{Abstract}

-We investigate the thermodynamics of a free relativistic charged scalar field in the presence of weak disorder.
-We consider nonstatic quenched disorder which couples linearly to the mass of the scalar field.
-After performing noise averages over the free energy of the system, we find that disorder increases the critical temperature for Bose-Einstein condensation at finite density.
+We investigate the thermodynamics of a self-interacting relativistic charged scalar field in the presence of weak disorder.
+We consider quenched disorder which couples linearly to the mass of the scalar field.
+After performing noise averages over the free energy of the system, we find that disorder increases the mean-field critical temperature for Bose-Einstein condensation at finite density.
+The effect of disorder on the temperature dependence of the chemical potential for a fixed charge density is investigated.
+Significant differences from the mean-field temperature dependence of the chemical potential are observed as the strength of the noise intensity increases.
+Finally, the temperature dependence of the chemical potential with fixed total charge and entropy is investigated.
+It is found that there is no Bose-Einstein condensation for a fixed charge to entropy ratio in the presence of weak disorder.
+The possible relevance of the findings in the present paper in different areas is discussed.